Will Taylor (baseball)

-Will Taylor (born January 10, 2003) is an American college football quarterback and wide receiver for the Clemson Tigers.
-He is also an outfielder on the Clemson baseball team.
+William Edward Taylor (born January 10, 2003) is an American professional baseball outfielder in the Pittsburgh Pirates organization.
+He previously played quarterback and wide receiver for the Clemson football team.

-Early life and high school
+Early life

 Taylor grew up in Irmo, South Carolina and originally attended Ben Lippen School in Columbia, South Carolina, where he played baseball and football.
 He batted .432 with 38 hits in his sophomore baseball season.
 Taylor passed for 1,647 yards while also rushing for 1,549 yards as a junior.
 Taylor transferred to Dutch Fork High School in his hometown prior to his senior year.
 He completed 136-of-203 passes for 2,237 yards and 21 touchdowns with four interceptions and gained 448 rushing yards with 11 touchdowns on 60 carries as Dutch Fork won the Class 5A state championship.
 In his senior baseball season, Taylor batted .450 with seven home runs, 33 RBIs and 34 runs scored and was named the South Carolina Gatorade Player of the Year.
 Taylor committed to play college baseball at Clemson during his junior year at the Ben Lippen School and pledged to also play football at the school during his senior football season.

 Taylor was considered a potential first round selection in the 2021 MLB Draft.
 He was selected in the 19th round by the Texas Rangers after he stated his desire to play football at Clemson and opted not to sign.